-CAMS (www.gmes-atmosphere.eu) is a European Union funded service to provide fore-casts and re-analyses of trace gasses and aerosols at global and/or European scale.
+CAMS (www.gmes-atmosphere.eu) is a European Union funded service to provide forecasts and re-analyses of trace gasses and aerosols at global and/or European scale.
 The global services of CAMS provide daily simulations of reactive gasses and aerosols at global scale which are currently the most common source of boundary conditions for LOTOS-EUROS.

-From October 2014 onwards, the global simulations are computed with the C-IFS model, a special version of ECMWF's IFS model including aerosols and trace gasses (Flemming et al. 2015).
-Before the introduction of C-IFS, a similar service was provided under the umbrella of the MACC projects or the initial GEMS project: MACC/R-AER provided aerosol simulations using an extended IFS model, and MACC/G-RG provided reactive gasses using the MOZART model coupled to IFS (Flemming et al. 2009).
+From October 2014 onwards, the global simulations are computed with the C-IFS model, a special version of ECMWF's IFS model including aerosols and trace gasses [101].
+Before the introduction of C-IFS, a similar service was provided under the umbrella of the MACC projects or the initial GEMS project: MACC/R-AER provided aerosol simulations using an extended IFS model, and MACC/G-RG provided reactive gasses using the MOZART model coupled to IFS [102].